Top 15 Best Freshwater Fishes That Are Always Popular

 A freshwater gold fish

 Most people don’t know how to keep Goldfish.
 They end up putting them alone in a bowl, but that’s not the right way.
-They should be kept in the tank of 20 gallons as they can grow up to the size of 14 inches.
-You also need a filter and change 10-15% of the water every week to keep them healthy.
+They should be kept in a 20-gallon tank, as they can grow up to 14 inches.
+You also need a filter and change 10-15% of the water weekly to keep them healthy.

 Goldfish come in a variety and usually live in a group.
-You can mix up different breeds as long as they are not competitive towards each other.
-For example, you can keep single tailed varieties together.
+You can mix up different breeds as long as they are not competitive.
+For example, you can keep single-tailed varieties together.

 2. Neon Tetra